cproctor/qualitative-coding/README.md

     $ python3 -m venv env
     $ source env/bin/activate
     $ pip install qualitative-coding
-    $ qc init
-    $ qc init
+    $ qc init -y
-    $ curl -o corpus/what_is_coding.txt "https://en.wikipedia.org/w/index.php?title=Coding_%28social_sciences%29&action=raw"
+    $ curl -o what_is_coding.txt "https://en.wikipedia.org/w/index.php?title=Coding_%28social_sciences%29&action=raw"
-    $ qc init --prepare-corpus --prepare-codes --coder chris
+    $ qc corpus import what_is_coding.txt

-Why run `qc init` three times?
-The first time creates a prepopulated `settings.py` file.
-You could then change any settings.
-The second time reads `settings.py` and creates the specified files and directories.
-And the third run, with the flags, processes the corpus file and creates a corresponding coding file.

 Now we're ready to start coding.
-This next command will open a split-window vim session.
-Add comma-separated codes to the blank file on the right.
-I usually page-up (control+u) and page-down (control+d) each file to keep their line numbers synchronized.
+This next command will open a split-window session in your editor of choice; add comma-separated codes to the blank file on the right.
 Once you've added some codes, we can analyze and refine them.

-    $ qc code chris -f
+    $ qc code chris
     $ qc codebook
-    $ qc list
+    $ qc codes list
     - a_priori
     - analysis
     - coding_process